10 Winter Surfing Destinations You Need to Check Out [Updated]

 Our recommended winter surf camp in Morocco

 Have a taste of Moroccan sunshine in the midst of winter on an 8-day all-inclusive surf & yoga camp in Tamraght, which welcomes all levels of surfers.
-You will enjoy 6 days of surfing lessons, morning or evening yoga classes, and daily meals featuring Moroccan cuisine.
+You’ll enjoy 6 days of surfing lessons, morning or evening yoga classes, and daily meals featuring Moroccan cuisine.

 Known as the ‘Brazil of Europe’, Portugal is a surfing mecca.
 Why?
 Are powerful Atlantic swells, wild nightlife, tons of beach bars and Nazaré, the biggest wave ever surfed in history, good enough reasons for you?